gabsy/dekode-test/README.md

 ### Running locally

-Just clone the repository or download the ZIP file, and run `npm install` and `npm start`
+Clone the repository or download the ZIP file, and run `npm install` then `npm start`.

 ### What are the benefits of using React?